-The way most professional dog breeders manage to break even and make a profit is by caring for their dogs into the smallest details, telling the world about it, and building a reputation.
+The way most professional dog breeders manage to break even and make a profit is by caring for their dogs for the smallest details, telling the world about it, and building a reputation.
 Professional breeders are also more involved in their breed’s online and offline communities.
 This allows them to be in touch with a lot more people inclined to buy their dogs, and even have a waiting queue for their next litter(s).

 Professional dog breeders are seeing breeding as a responsible business.
 They provide all the care necessary for their dogs without cutting any corner and try to increase their revenue by having some sort of conscious or unconscious marketing plan.
 A professional breeder studies the breed and follows a clear breeding program that he is motivated by.
 Where occasional and hobby breeders have very little vision, a professional dog breeder has long-term goals and expects each litter to bring him closer to these.

 How Much Do Show Dog Breeders Make?

 Show dog breeders have no income ceiling, and some of them can become millionaires thanks to the sales of their hyped up puppies.
 Obviously, to reach such heights, these breeders commonly partake into merchandising, sponsors and commercial partnerships.
 Some breeders are even trying to create their own pseudo dog breed and play on scarcity and uniqueness of the dog’s look to inflate prices hugely.
 And believe it or not, some buyers are very much buying into these self-proclaimed breed founders.

 The crème de la crème of dog breeders are show dog breeders who breed bloodlines as close to the breed standard as possible.
 Such breeders work incredibly hard in order to compete and be found victorious, in conformation rings and during canine sports throughout the year.